 The building was eventually converted into the city’s main butchery, providing the restaurant with its macabre name (‘slaughterhouse’ in French).

 L’Abattoir aims to highlight the finer points of dining in its “informed but informal” setting.
 But it’s the innovative French influenced West-coast cuisine that has earned the restaurant numerous awards since its 2010 opening.

 West-Coast classics like roasted ling cod and traditional favourites like steak Diane receive a heavy dose of French influence.
 And if that isn’t enough, they’ve got the wine and cocktails to rival some of Vancouver’s best bars.

-Of all the things to do in Vancouver for meat eaters I recommend this old-school nose-to-tail joint.
+Of all the best things to do in Vancouver for meat eaters I recommend this old-school nose-to-tail joint.
 They aim to use the entirety of the animal in a variety of dishes on their contemporary farm-to-table menu served West-coast style.

 All meat, seafood, and produce is locally sourced: free range and organic.
 In fact, executive chef Ian McHale goes so far as to consult with local farmers to choose the diet of each animal on his menu!

 To kick the night off you can’t miss the bone marrow appetizer accompanied by a shot of sherry.
 Sound a bit weird?
 You’re supposed to shoot the sherry out of the bone!

 For dinner favourites like bison flat–iron steak and BC waygu ragu rigatoni masterfully blend classic butchery with modern cooking techniques.